Can You Make Yorkshire Puddings With Self Raising Flour

 How Do Yorkshire Puddings Rise?

-Okay, so we know what you might be wondering: How can a Yorkshire pudding rise when it is seemingly just a plain batter?
-And, if they rise, why shouldn’t you use self raising flour?
-How does it work?
+How can a Yorkshire pudding rise when it is seemingly just a plain batter?
+And if they rise, why shouldn’t you use self-raising flour?
+How does it work when there’s no raising agent?

 All there is to Yorkshire pudding batter is eggs, plain flour, milk, and water.
 The eggs alone would make the batter quite moist, but the additional use of milk and a little water makes for a very wet Yorkshire pudding batter.

-When this batter is poured on top of hot oil, the temperature difference creates enough steam in the batter to make it rise.
+When this batter is poured on top of hot oil, the temperature difference creates enough steam to make it rise.

-Even as the batter cooks in the oven, steam is still slowly being released because of how much moisture is in the batter, to begin with.
+Even as the batter cooks in the oven, steam is still slowly being released because of how much moisture is in the batter.
 The more steam that is created, the more the Yorkshire puddings rise.

-As mentioned, everyone and their Grandma have their own take on making a tasty and successful Yorkshire pudding.
+As mentioned, everybody and their Grandma has their own take on making a tasty and successful Yorkshire pudding.
 Methods span temperatures, ingredient measurements, and specific resting times.

 Resting the Batter